chazlarson/Plex-Meta-Manager-Wiki/Local-Walkthrough.md

 As it builds the collections, you should see a fair amount of logging about which movies are being added and which ones aren’t found.
 Once it completes, go to Plex, go to your Movies library, and click “Collections” at the top.

-NOTE: Before running this script I appended “-EXAMPLE” to the names of these three collections in the metadata file so they are completely separate in my Plex.
-I already have all three of these collections defined, but they have custom artwork and the like and I didn’t want to introduce all that in this document.

-You should see the three new collections: [remember, yours won’t contain “-EXAMPLE”]

 ![](https://i.ibb.co/Rzs6Gcd/image.png)

 When you click into each, you’ll see the movies that PMM added to each collection.